 The Board is elected by the General Council, which consists of all Tribal members age 18 and older.
 The General Council also elects its own officers.
 The General Council meets monthly to hear updates from its Chairman, the Board of Trustees, and various working groups.
 This is also an opportunity for General Council members to provide input and recommendations to the tribal officials.
 Special General Council meetings are occasionally held to discuss specific issues.

-The day-to-day work of the Confederated Tribes government is carried out by a staff of more than 520 employees (47% are our own tribal members, 14% are Indians from other tribes, and 38% are non-Indians).
+The day-to-day work of the Confederated Tribes government is carried out by a staff of nearly 500 employees (47% are our own tribal members, 14% are Indians from other tribes, and 38% are non-Indians).
 The Executive Director and Deputy Executive Director are responsible for directing the staff, which is organized into several departments and programs.

 - The Confederated Tribes of the Umatilla Indian Reservation is a union of three tribes: Cayuse, Umatilla, and Walla Walla.